Aggregated Individual Reporting for Post-Deployment Evaluation: Aggregated individual reporting enables actionable harm discovery

 \section{Aggregated individual reporting enables actionable harm discovery}

-In this section, we argue that AIRs, as outlined in Section \ref{subsec:def}, have concrete benefits beyond what existing systems can provide.
+In this section, we argue that AIRs have concrete benefits beyond what existing systems can provide.
 Prior work, especially in human-computer interaction, has documented a desire for ways to enable auditing and evaluation of algorithmic systems from a wider population.
 For example, user-driven auditing (e.g., \citet{shen2021everyday,devos2022toward,deng2023understanding,lam2022end}) has been studied as a means for eliciting user feedback that identifies problems with an algorithmic system beyond centralized evaluations.
 Shared concerns and challenges presented by these works, which have primarily involved small-scale case studies, include aggregating and interpreting feedback, and using feedback to drive downstream action.
 In fact, \citet{ojewale2025towards} explicitly call for the development of ``tools for harm discovery'' and ``participatory methods'' as a pathway towards accountability.

-Our framework seeks to formalize some these intuitions, and each component of our definition in \ref{subsec:def} plays a specific role: individual reports enable harm discovery by surfacing unknown unknowns, while aggregation is a prerequisite to making them actionable.
+Our framework seeks to formalize these intuitions; each component of our definition plays a specific role.
+Individual reports enable harm discovery, while aggregation is a prerequisite to making them actionable.